Incremental and Modular Context-sensitive Analysis: Analysis graphs in goal-dependent abstract interpretation

-\paragraph{Program Analysis by Abstract Interpretation.} Abstract Interpretation~\cite{ Cousot77 } is a technique for static program analysis in which execution of the program is simulated on an abstract domain (\DD) which is simpler than the concrete domain (\CD).
+Abstract Interpretation~\cite{Cousot77} is a technique for static program analysis in which the execution of the program is simulated on an abstract domain (\DD) which is simpler than the concrete domain (\CD).
 Values in the abstract domain and sets of values in the concrete domain are related via a pair of monotonic mappings $\langle \alpha, \gamma \rangle$: {\em abstraction} $\alpha: \CD \rightarrow$ \DD, and {\em concretization} $\gamma:$ \DD $\rightarrow \CD$ which form a Galois connection.
-A description (or abstract value) $d \in \DD$ \emph{approximates} a concrete value $c \in \CD$ if $\alpha(c) \sqsubseteq d$ where $\sqsubseteq$ is the partial ordering on \DD.
-The correctness of abstract interpretation guarantees that the descriptions inferred (by computing a fixpoint through a Kleene sequence) approximate all of the actual values or traces which occur during any possible execution of the program, and that this fixpoint computation process will terminate given some conditions on the description domains (such as being finite, or of finite height, or without infinite ascending chains) or by the use of a {\em widening} operator~\cite{ Cousot77 }.
+An abstract value $d \in \DD$ \emph{approximates} a concrete value $c \in \CD$ if $\alpha(c) \sqsubseteq d$ where $\sqsubseteq$ is the partial ordering on \DD.
+We refer to these abstract values interchangeably as \emph{descriptions} or \emph{patterns}.
+The correctness of abstract interpretation guarantees that the descriptions inferred (by computing a fixpoint through a Kleene sequence) approximate all the actual values or traces which occur during any possible execution of the program, and that this fixpoint computation process will terminate given some conditions on the description domains (such as being finite, or of finite height, or without infinite ascending chains) or by the use of a {\em widening} operator $\nabla$~\cite{Cousot77}.